CodyCardinal/BrainGains/README.md

 - now hiding the answer button until you've expanded the question
 - Fixed Scoring Bug
 - Pep8 Python Formatting Applied.
+- List Page now has expanding sections for each topic

 ## Possible Features List

 - Controls for number of questions per topic asked per day
-- ~~Setting the Default Topic on the Create Page~~
-- List Page updated with per-topic expanding sections
 - Markdown support for questions and answers
 - A spaced repetition scheduler based on the Leitner system
 - User accounts, so you can have your own set of topics and questions.